On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

 \subsection{Quantification of numerical broadening}

-The relative dispersion, defined as the ratio of standard deviation $\sigma$ to the mean $\mu$ of the distribution, is a parameter commonly used to describe the width of the spectrum \citep[e.g.][]{Chandrakar_et_al_2018}.
+The relative dispersion, defined as the ratio of standard deviation $\sigma$ to the mean $\mu$ of the spectrum, is a parameter commonly used to describe the width of the spectrum \citep[e.g.][]{Chandrakar_et_al_2018}.

-The calculated dispersion ratio over all bins takes form:
+The calculated dispersion ratio over all bins takes the form:

 where $m_i$ is defined in~(\ref{eq:moment}) and $N$ is the conserved total number of particles (equal to $\sum_i m_i^{(l=0)}$).
-To quantify the effect of numerical diffusion on the broadness of the resultant spectrum, the following parameter is introduced based on the numerical and analytical solutions (hereinafter reported in percentages):
+To quantify the effect of the numerical diffusion on the broadening of the spectrum, the following parameter is introduced based on the numerical and analytical solutions (hereinafter reported in percentages):